-- Review the financial reports provided by ARC to ensure that disbursement transactions are complete and accurate. - Approve invoices for payment and send approved invoices to ARC in a timely manner. - Ensure that invoices received at the Customer Agency properly reflect the invoice receipt date and provide correct received and acceptance dates for goods or services according to the Prompt Payment Act. - Approve travel vouchers and accurately enter the vouchers into ConcurGov in the proper period. - Approve and return relocation travel authorizations to RSB for processing in moveLINQ in a timely manner. - Maintain and communicate to ARC, a list of individuals authorized to approve invoices and travel vouchers when it is not communicated in the authorizing agreement. - Review and communicate Customer Agency required levels of budget and spending controls to ARC.
+- Review the financial reports provided by ARC to ensure that disbursement transactions are complete and accurate. - Approve invoices for payment and send approved invoices to ARC in a timely manner. - Ensure that invoices received at the customer agency to determine whether they properly reflect the invoice receipt date and provide correct received and acceptance dates for goods or services according to the Prompt Payment Act. - Approve travel vouchers and accurately enter the vouchers into ConcurGov in the proper period. - Approve and return relocation travel authorizations to RSB for processing in moveLINQ in a timely manner. - Maintain and communicate to ARC, a list of individuals authorized to approve invoices and travel vouchers when it is not communicated in the authorizing agreement. - Review and communicate customer agency required levels of budget and expenditure controls to ARC. - Properly allocate charges and obtain Approving Official certification prior to auto-close. - Provide post payment approval for CitiDirect auto-closed invoices. - Maintain and communicate to ARC a list of individuals and applicable authority limits authorized to request non-referencing payments and expense corrections.